magicbell/magicbell-ruby/README.md

 user.notifications.each { |notification| puts notification.attribute('title') }
 ```

+If you identify a user by an ID, you can use the
+`magicbell.user_with_external_id` method instead.

 Please note that the example above fetches the user's 15 most recent notifications (the default number per page).
 If you'd like to fetch subsequent pages, use the `each_page` method instead:

 ```ruby